 Chicken Bites, Mashed Yams & Green Beans

-Our antibiotic-free chicken breast bites are baked until crispy.
+Our chicken breast bites are baked until crispy.
 The chicken bites, which provide a good source of iron, will likely be the most approachable component of this meal due to their familiar color and texture.
-In contrast, the bright colors of the French green beans and smooth, creamy mashed yams (a vegetable combination that provides an excellent source of fiber) are sweeter in taste than many vegetables and can quickly become your kid’s favorite.
+In contrast, the bright colors of the French green beans and smooth, creamy mashed sweet potatoes (a vegetable combination that provides an excellent source of fiber) are sweeter in taste than many vegetables and can quickly become your kid’s favorite.

 Mac & Cheese with Cauliflower

 Mac & cheese is a timeless classic that rarely disappoints.
-Nurture Life’s Mac & Cheese is made with whole wheat pasta, making the meal a good source of fiber: One serving of Nurture Life Mac & Cheese provides nearly one-third of a child’s daily fiber requirements.
+Nurture Life’s Mac & Cheese is made with whole wheat pasta, making the meal a good source of fiber: one serving of Nurture Life Mac & Cheese provides nearly one-third of a child’s daily fiber requirements.
 (Fiber plays an important role in your kid’s healthy digestion.)
-The addition of pureed cauliflower in our creamy cheddar cheese sauce provides about 60 percent daily value of vitamin C, which is important for wound healing and iron absorption.
+The addition of pureed cauliflower in our creamy cheddar cheese sauce provides about 60 percent Daily Value of vitamin C, which is important for wound healing and iron absorption.

 This American comfort food will most likely be a familiar option for your little one, so it’s a good place to start if you’d like to offer a wholesome alternative to boxed mac & cheese.
-Your little one won’t be able to see the cauliflower in the meal since it’s blended smoothly into the cheddar cheese sauce, which can help avoid the “What is that white stuff?!” question.
+Your little one won’t be able to see the cauliflower since it’s blended smoothly into the cheddar cheese sauce, which can help avoid the “What is that white stuff?!” question.

 Chicken Meatballs with Pasta & Veggies